How To Use Strong Verbs To Add Punch To Your Writing

 thesaurus.com

-If you are writing fiction, you will be using the past tense most of the time.
+If you are writing fiction, you will use the past tense most of the time.

 You should select your verbs based on their powerful descriptive qualities.